kricheso/gridlock/README.md

 ```

 #### <a name="getGridForUser" />`Firestore.get.gridForUser(userId, gridId)`
 Gets the grid object for a logged in user.
-The userId corresponds to the user that is currently logged in.
+UserId corresponds to the user's id (which is the same as their email address) that is currently logged in.
 The gridId is the requested grid object.
 Note: all Firestore functions do this automatically.
 * <b>userId</b> `String` - The id of the logged in user.
 * <b>gridId</b> `String` - The id of the grid.
 * <b>Returns:</b> `Grid?` - The grid object that was queried.